 US stocks were having an off day anyway, so today's decline of about 2.3% in the major averages really has nothing to do with the explosion.
 Sad but true - these events are always a human tragedy, but never an economic tragedy.
 On July 7th, 2005, 4 suicide bombs in the London transport system took the lives of 52 Londoners, with no impact on stock prices beyond the initial shock.
 We will NOT be buying or selling stocks on the basis of this news.

-What is of import is that if this event was indeed a terrorist attack, it would be the first successful attack on US soil since 9/11/01.
+What is of importance is that if this event was indeed a terrorist attack, it would be the first successful attack on US soil since 9/11/01.
 Since 9/11, there have been 29 failed terrorist attacks in the United States.